VeganPorkChop/CircutPython/README.md

 When I was doing this assignment my second input, the one that toggles the counting, was set as a integer and not a boolean.
 Set it as a boolean and that will help it toggle.
 Don't spend your time on debounce, its not worth it.
 ## MotorControl
 ### Description
+This assignment teaches you how to wire a 6V battery pack to the arduino with a circuit without frying the servo.
+This assignment also requires the student to code something that uses a potentiomenter to control the motors speed
 ### Code
 ```python
 import time